Hawaiʻi Fine Art Landscape Photography

 Award-Winning Hawaiʻi Fine Art Photography

-Since 2009, I’ve explored almost every island of Hawaiʻi, studying their geography, weather patterns, and changing direction of light amongst the landscapes I’ve been most inspired to document.
+Since 2009, I’ve explored almost every island of Hawaiʻi, studying their geography, weather patterns, and shifting direction of light amongst the landscapes I’ve been most inspired to document.
 As the winds and rain vary so much throughout the year, some of my artworks can take several months or even years to create.
 Careful observation, patience, and intuition are what help craft the top 1% of images I capture and become part of my Hawaii fine art photography series.
 When all the optimal conditions occur, it’s very gratifying to watch the elements of nature align and see my artistic visions come to life.
 Creating award-winning imagery really is about being in the right place at the right time.

-From my Ocean Therapy fine art series
+Tides of Gold” from my Ocean Therapy fine art series

 The elements of Hawai’i are what truly make these landscapes feel so alive.
 Receiving up to 450 inches of rainfall per year, the islands’ volcanic slopes flow with abundant fresh water, cascading through countless waterfalls before reaching the Pacific Ocean.
-Not only does this carve the land and create the dramatic grandeur of places like the Na Pali Coast, but it also provides our islands with such a unique and lush collection of flora that cover the land with life and beauty.
+Not only does this carve the land and create the dramatic grandeur of places like the Na Pali Coast, but it also provides our islands with such a unique and lush collection of flora that covers the land with life and beauty.
 Yet over on the Big Island, the inexorable eruptions of lava destroy and create new land, leaving you in awe and wonder about how much transformation each island has endured.

-The 2022 volcanic eruption of Mauna Loa
+The 2022 volcanic eruption of Mauna Loa — "Equilibrium” from the Emerging Earth award-winning print series.

-& Native Ecosystems of Hawaiʻi
+Preserving the Natural Beauty & Native Ecosystems of Hawaiʻi

-From the Jungles & Forests limited-edition print series
+“Sacred Garden” from the Jungles & Forests limited-edition print series

 “The most powerful aspect of Hawai’i is not our incredible natural beauty or rich culture - it’s the deep relationship between the two.” - Hawai’i Tourism Authority